Truebase-com/Artistry/README.md

 - The `Open Sans Code` font, which is a derivation of the `Open Sans'.
 - ESLint rules

+## Formatting Guide

+Developing ESLint rules to enforce the entire gamut of formatting rules will be a long process.
+To see an example of how conforming code should be formatted, see [FormatByExample.ts](./FormatByExample.ts).

 ## Development

 This repository is under active development, as we're always adding new ESLint rules.
 Here are some helpful resources to get started building custom ESLint rules: